vTrain: A Simulation Framework for Evaluating Cost-effective and Compute-optimal Large Language Model Training: Related Work

+SeqPoint~\cite{seqpoint} proposes performance modeling for training of sequence-based DNNs, selecting and profiling representative set of training iterations for the entire training process based on the key observation that hardware behavior differs according to the input sequence length.
+While these works estimate the costs of un-profiled operators and configurations based on the profiling results of representative groups, \proposed basically profiles \emph{all operators}, including even short-living element-wise operations, but minimizes the profiling overhead by identifying repetitive operators that are inherently present in transformer-based LLM training algorithms.
+In short, \proposed is specifically designed to evaluate modern LLMs requiring several thousands of GPUs for training, providing a fast yet highly accurate simulation toolchain for AI practitioners, one which we demonstrate using our case studies. \tab{tab:comparison} highlights key differences between \proposed and other performance models for AI systems.

-\textbf{Exploiting deterministic dataflow of ML.} There has been several prior work employing a profiling-based approach to exploit the deterministic execution property of modern AI algorithms for system optimizations.
-DeepPool~\cite{deeppool} employs a profiling based scheduling algorithm to dynamically adjust GPU resource allocations for multi-tenant training jobs.
+\textbf{Exploiting deterministic dataflow of ML.} There has been prior work employing a profiling-based approach to exploit the deterministic execution property of modern AI algorithms for system optimizations.
+Rammer~\cite{rammer} proposes a DNN compiler design that leverages deterministic characteristics of operators in ML models to generate an efficient operator-level schedule at compile time, maximizing hardware utilization.
+DeepPool~\cite{deeppool} employs a profiling based scheduling to dynamically adjust GPU resource allocations for multi-tenant training jobs.
 PREMA~\cite{prema} and LazyBatching~\cite{lazybatching} utilize the deterministic latency of AI inference to better schedule and batch input queries in inference servers.
 Daydream~\cite{daydream} proposes a simulation methodology that estimates the efficacy of a diverse set DNN optimizations (e.g., CPU-GPU tensor offloading, mixed precision training, etc).
-None of these prior works target modern, scale-out LLM training systems let alone providing an accurate prediction mechanism to evaluate cost-effective and compute-optimal LLM training plans.
+None of these prior works target modern, scale-out LLM training systems nor provide an accurate prediction mechanism to evaluate cost-effective, compute-optimal LLM training plans.

 \textbf{Multi-tenant GPU clusters.} There is a long list of prior work focusing on efficient scheduling algorithms for multi-tenant GPU training clusters, either in a server-centric style~\cite{jeon19,hwang2021,bian21,hu21,gandiva_fair,antman,zhao22,heteroaware_cluster,gandiva,tiresias,chronus} or serverless style~\cite{optimus,themis_nsdi,lucid,sia,antman}.
 Pollux~\cite{pollux} proposes a severless and elastic scheduling system, presenting an accurate analytical model for system goodput and statistical efficiency.
 ElasticFlow~\cite{elasticflow} is a state-of-the-art serverless training platform that pre-measures training throughputs as a function of the number of GPUs and utilize that information to elastically allocate GPU resources intelligently.
 In general, the key contribution of \proposed is orthogonal to these prior art.